sabujosephjr/NPower-Projects/README.md

 # NPower-Projects
-This repository contains the project that I have worked on during my NPower Canada Training to obtain the IBM Data Analyst Certificate
+This repository contains the projects and activities that I have worked on during my NPower Canada Training to obtain the IBM Data Analyst Certificate